hjinlucas/aayats_special_task/README.md

 1. Backend: run npm i to install, npm start to start server

-2. Run flutter doctor to check env, run flutter run to start the app (if there's any problem with setting up, you can create a new flutter app, copy & paste code to save time)
+2. Run flutter doctor to check env, run flutter run to start the app (if there's any problem with setting up, you can create a new flutter app, copy & paste code to save time <recommend>)

 3. Riverpod as state management, notifiers located in controller folder